The ultimate ESD workstation safety guideadmin

 From the Floor-Up

-Conductive and dissipative floor materials allow electrostatic charges and dissipation to follow a path to safely ground.
+Conductive and dissipative floor materials allow electrostatic charges and dissipation to follow a path safely to the ground.
 Sensitive electronic equipment, tools, and products are highly susceptible to ESD events.

 Types of ESD workstation safety equipment: